 The Company accounts for its business combinations using the purchase method of accounting in accordance with ASC Topic 805, Business Combinations.
 The purchase method of accounting requires that the consideration transferred to be allocated to the assets, including separately identifiable assets and liabilities the Company acquired, based on their estimated fair values.
 The consideration transferred in an acquisition is measured as the aggregate of the fair values at the date of exchange of the assets given, liabilities incurred, and equity instruments issued as well as the contingent considerations as of the acquisition date.
 The costs directly attributable to the acquisition are expensed as incurred.
 Identifiable assets, liabilities and contingent liabilities acquired or assumed are measured separately at their fair value as of the acquisition date, irrespective of the extent of any noncontrolling interests.
-The excess of (i) the total cost of acquisition, fair value of the noncontrolling interests and acquisition date fair value of the identifiable net assets of the acquiree, is recorded as goodwill.
+The excess of (i) the total cost of acquisition, fair value of the noncontrolling interests and acquisition date fair value of any previously held equity interests in the acquiree over (ii) the fair value of the identifiable net assets of the acquiree, is recorded as goodwill.
 If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized directly in earnings.